All-but-the-Top: Simple and Effective Postprocessing for Word Representations: Introduction

-Word representations have been particularly successful in NLP applications involving supervised-learning, especially in conjunction with neural network architectures.
-Nodes in all neural network architectures have enough flexiblity to conduct the postprocessing step (i.e., subtract a bias term and null out a subspace) and thus one conjectures that perhaps postprocessing does not significantly affect the end-to-end performance.
-Indeed, we see this in an experiment on a standard {\em text classification} task on five datasets using a well established convoluntional neural network (CNN) classifier \cite{kim2014convolutional}.
-The performance improves only mildly with postprocessing over all five datasets.
+Word representations have been particularly successful in NLP applications involving supervised-learning, especially in conjunction with neural network architecture.
+Indeed, we see the power of postprocessing in an experiment on a standard {\em text classification} task using a well established convoluntional neural network (CNN) classifier \citep{kim2014convolutional} and three RNN classifiers (with vanilla RNN, GRU \citep{chung2015gated} and LSTM \cite{greff2016lstm} as recurrent units).
+Across two different pre-trained word vectors, five datasets and four different architectures, the performance with processing improves on a majority of instances (34 out of 40) by a good margin (2.85\% on average), and the two performances with and without processing are comparable in the remaining ones.